alligo/reverse-engineering-html-to-database/readme.md

 HTML saved from a Joomla CMS site with K2 extension.
 Since this is very specific, you should provably copy `htmltodata.dist.js` to `htmltodata.js`, and make your changes, for your own HTML content.

+### Custom mapping (i.g. category alias to category id)
+See folder `adicional_info`.
+If your HTML is very similar to what was used on this default HTML parser, you can change the JSON files to map categories to your own category IDs

+In same logic, you can do around the same for another mappings.
+Maybe user who created the HTML.

 ## How to customize database save method (optimal)